 The process of beginning to look for a new job can feel overwhelming.
-With seemingly more and more jobs available each month, Americans are being forced to reevaluate their current financial situations.
+With seemingly more and more positions available each month, the options on the hiring market can be tempting.
 Many workers find themselves asking, “Am I content with my current employer?”
-Roughly half of Americans reported adequate satisfaction, but what do you do if you are a part of the group that wants more?
+Roughly half of Americans reported adequate satisfaction, but what if you are a part of the group that wants more?

-While there are numerous ways to begin your job search, the most important component is to simply start your search.
+While there are numerous ways to begin your job search, the most important step is to start your search.
 You won’t find your dream career without searching or assuming it will come to you.

 Your Friend: Social Media

-As we enter 2019, one thing is for certain: Social media dominates our lives and the society we live in.
-Over the past decade, it has grown to play larger and larger roles in our everyday lives.
+In this digital age, one thing is for sure: Social media dominates our lives and society.
+Over the past decade, it has grown to play a more significant role in our everyday lives.
 Our jobs and means of employment are no exception.
-Companies often advertise roles they are looking to fill on their sites like Facebook, LinkedIn, YouTube, and Twitter.
+Companies often advertise positions they are looking to fill on their sites like Facebook, LinkedIn, YouTube, and Twitter.

 They may use a Staffing and Recruiting company, like Johnson Service Group, to find these candidates for them directly through recruiters.
 Sometimes they employ third-party sites like Indeed to host job opportunities and means for applying online.
 Regardless, job openings and employers needs are readily available over the internet.
 Finding and accessing them is a matter of knowing where to look.